jinke828/jinke828.github.io/_pages/about.md

 **II.
 Narrative comprehension and its consequences on social cognition**

 We experience a subjective feeling of "aha" at moments of new understanding.
-How does our brain support process in our daily life?
+How does our brain support this process in our daily life?
 We scanned 36 participants watching the first episode of _This Is Us_ with subjective report of insight moments and impressions on the characters.
 We observed a cortical reinstatement of causally related events, which drives neural pattern shifts ~ 2s prior to the aha moment [(Song et al., _bioRxiv_, 2025)](https://www.biorxiv.org/content/10.1101/2025.03.12.642853v1).
 Such neural pattern shifts at insight moments of new character comprehension reflect social impression updating (Ke et al., _in prep_).
 Together, these work reveal the cognitive and neural mechanisms of narrative comprehension and its consequences on social cognition.

 **III.
 Brain-computer interface**